NCAR/python-tutorial/pages/part1_1.rst

 This section of the Zero to Thirty tutorial will focus on teaching you Python through the creation of your first script.

-You will learn about syntax and the reasoning behind why things are done the way they done along the way.
+You will learn about syntax and the reasoning behind why things are done the way they are done along the way.

-We will also incorporate lessons on the use of git because we highly you recommend version controling your work.
+We will also incorporate lessons on the use of Git because we highly recommend you version controling your work.

 We are assuming you are familiar with bash and terminal commands.
 If not `here is a cheat sheet <https://cheatography.com/davechild/cheat-sheets/linux-command-line/>`_